ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/php.md

 Follow the [Create Brand Token guide](/platform/docs/1-create/) to complete token setup.

 ## 2. Get Credentials
-Once token set up is complete, go to [Developers page](https://platform.ost.com/testnet/developer) inside OST Platform dashboard to get access to your API key and API secret.
+Once token setup is complete, go to the [Developers page](https://platform.ost.com/testnet/developer) inside OST Platform dashboard to get access to your API key and API secret.

-Every account is provided with two pairs of keys: one for sandbox environment and one for production environment.
-Use your sandbox environment API keys for testing and development.
+Every account is provided with two pairs of keys: one for Sandbox and one for Production.
+Use your Sandbox API keys for development and testing.

 ## 3. Install SDK
 To install the SDK run the following command <br>